ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-variables-in-steps.md

-# AVOID: Using Variables in Steps Templates
+# AVOID: Using variables in steps templates

 Markdown to reference this guideline: